Questions? Call0808 196 1942orMessage us

 As you age, so do your eggs and sperm.
 For females, not only does your ovarian reserve decline but the quality of your eggs does too.
 Preserving them now can give you more options for starting a family further down the line.

-Preserving your fertility doesn't guarantee a future pregnancy.
-However, it does let you try treatment at a time that is right for you.
+It's important to understand that preserving your fertility doesn't guarantee a future pregnancy.
+However, it allows you to undergo treatment, when it's right for you.

 How does fertility preservation work?

-If you're freezing your eggs, you'll need to undergo a partial IVF cycle to stimulate and collect your eggs.
+If you're freezing your eggs or embryos, you'll need to undergo a partial IVF cycle.

-Your eggs or sperm are then frozen using a flash freezing technique called vitrification and safely stored until you're ready to use them.
+We then use a flash freezing technique called vitrification and safely store your gametes until you're ready to use them.

 Types of preservation